Chloramination: Adverse effects

 Chloramine is toxic to fish and amphibians.
 Chloramine, like chlorine, comes in direct contact with their bloodstream through fish gills and must be removed from water added to aquariums and fish ponds.
 It must also be removed from water prior to use in dialysis machines, since water comes into direct contact with the bloodstream during treatment.
 Since the 1980s, most dialysis machines are built with filters to remove chloramines.

 Chloramine is generally considered a problem in brewing beer; like chlorine it can react with and change some of the natural plant flavors that make up the beer, and it may slow or alter the yeast.
 Because chloramine dissipates much more slowly than chlorine from water, beer-makers prefer carbon filtration and / or Campden tablets to neutralize it in the water.

-People have no trouble digesting chlorine or chloramine at the levels found in public drinking water; this water is not introduced directly into the human bloodstream.
+Humans have no trouble digesting chlorine or chloramine at the levels found in public drinking water; this water is not introduced directly into the human bloodstream.
 In the United States, the United States Environmental Protection Agency set minimum and maximum health-based safe levels for chloramine in drinking water.
 Elsewhere, similar oversight agencies may set drinking water quality standards for chloramine.

 Two home builders filed lawsuits against Moulton Niguel Water District in 2012, (in Orange County CA), arguing that pinhole leaks in copper water piping in their homes was due to faulty water treatment with chloramine.
 Pinhole leaks cause expensive damage to people's homes, and the builders claim that they must repipe houses at great expense to deal with the problem.
 Officials observed that only the two builders have filed suit, but as of late 2013 the number of lawsuits had expanded.

 Nitrogenous disinfection by-products are liable to convert to nitrosamines by the action of chlorination and chloramination.
 Other NDBPs include halonitroalkanes, halonitriles, and haloamides.

 Removing monochloramine from water

-Chloramines should be removed from water for dialysis, aquariums, hydroponic applications, and homebrewing beer..
+Chloramines should be removed from water for dialysis, aquariums, hydroponic applications, and homebrewing beer.
 Chloramine must be removed from water prior to use in kidney dialysis machines because it can cause hemolytic anemia if it enters the blood stream.
 In hydroponic applications, chloramine stunts the growth of plants.

 When a chemical or biological process that changes the chemistry of chloramines is used, it falls under reductive dechlorination.
 Other techniques use physical—not chemical—methods for removing chloramines.